ODBC Takes an Arrow to the Knee

 Woo.
 I have never done that talk that fast.

 It was excellent.
-And I'm sure folks would have tons of questions had we had time for those questions.
-Uh, but Matt, thank you very much for, uh, sticking with us.
+I'm sure folks would have tons of questions had we had time for those.
+Matt, thank you very much for sticking with us.
 I am very excited to be reading your book.
-Thank you.
-And I, and I, I already saw it on your LinkedIn when I was researching.
-I was like, I think I want, this is, this is exactly the kind of book that I wanna read.
+I already saw it on your LinkedIn when I was researching.
+I was like, I think this is exactly the kind of book that I want to read.
 So, man, thanks again.